 Specialty Information Sheet (Condensed Version)

-In the context of expert witness work, the overriding duty is to the court in accordance with the Civil Procedure Rules Part 35.
-Experts must provide independent, objective, and unbiased opinion evidence, limited to matters within their expertise.
+In the context of expert witness work, the overriding duty is to serve the court in accordance with the Civil Procedure Rules Part 35.
+Experts must provide objective, and unbiased opinion evidence, limited to matters within their expertise.

 Experts are most commonly instructed in civil claims involving dental treatment.
 These may include: